The world famous Inca Trail Trek to Machu Picchu is THE classic South American experience.

-Most of of our adventure holidays to Peru include trekking to Machu Picchu via a variety of routes including the classic Inca Trail, a four day trek through stunning Andean scenery culminating in a dawn arrival at the Sun Gate for that picture postcard shot of Machu Picchu.
-With Imaginative Traveller you can enjoy a 6 day trekking holiday, The Track to Inca City or spend longer and combine your walking tour with the rest of Peru, Bolivia or even linking it with our overland tour from Quito in Ecuador to Lima!
+All but one of our adventure holidays to Peru include a visit to Machu Picchu via a variety of routes including the classic Inca Trail, a four day trek through stunning Andean scenery culminating in a dawn arrival at the Sun Gate for that picture postcard shot of Machu Picchu.
+With Imaginative Traveller you can enjoy an alternative trek to Machu Picchu on the Andes and Amazon Wild Andes trip or spend longer and combine your walking tour with the rest of Peru or neighbouring Bolivia.

 Any time of year is a good time to go to Peru.
 The wet and dry seasons are fairly distinct with the rainy season starting end October/November – March/April.
 Nights are warmer (6-7°C) during this period though.
 The most popular time to travel to Peru tends to be the dry season end May – August though night temperatures can drop to -1°C. We obviously have no control over climate and it is possible that it will rain (or even snow) at any time or that hazy skies or mist will affect views and photos.
 Please note that the main Inca Trail route is closed for cleaning for the month of February – during this period and when permits are sold out (see below) we offer our alternative treks.

 Inca Trail Permits

 The Classic Inca Trail is restricted by the number of trekkers permitted on the trail each day so it is an absolute must that you book early as it may be impossible for us to secure the necessary permits.
 Full passport details are required to secure a permit so there is no exchanging or ‘ebaying’ of secondhand permits – once they’re gone, they’re gone!
 Please check the detailed trip notes to see whether your tour includes the Classic Inca Trail or one of our many alternatives – see below for more details.

 A Typical Day Trekking Inca Trails in Peru